emerginganalytics/cyberarena/v2/README.md

 ## Prerequisites
 1. Create a new Google Cloud Project: https://console.cloud.google.com/
 2. Install the Google Cloud SDK: https://cloud.google.com/sdk/install
+3. Create a service account with owner access and download a local key here: https://console.cloud.google.com/iam-admin/serviceaccounts.
+    You will need to save this (e.g. C:\Users\<username>\.gcp\cyberarena.json).
+This key will be used for running the setup.
-3. Set up the Identity Platform service and obtain the API key as follows:
+4. Set up the Identity Platform service and obtain the API key as follows:
     1. Navigate to the Identify Platform at https://console.cloud.google.com/marketplace/product/google-cloud-platform/customer-identity and enable the API.
     2. Click to create a new Identity Provider and select Email/Password.
 The defaults are fine to use.